material-motion/material-motion/specifications/runtime.md

 `circleView` now has two Intentions and one Actor, a PhysicalSimulationActor.
 Both Intentions are provided to the Actor instance.

-The Actor now knows the following:
+The Actor knows the following:

 - It has two forces, both affecting `position`.
 - It needs to model `velocity` for the `position`.

-The Actor now creates some state that will track the position's velocity.
+The Actor creates some state that will track the position's velocity.

 The Actor can now: